SAFE-MCP/safe-mcp/techniques/SAFE-T1602/README.md

 # SAFE-T1602: Tool Enumeration

 ## Tactic

-Discovery (ATK-TA0007)
+**Discovery (ATK-TA0007)**

 ## Description

-Tool enumeration is a reconnaissance technique where an adversary attempts to discover which tools, services, plugins, connectors, or helper components exist in a target environment, including their versions and configurations.
+Tool enumeration is a reconnaissance technique where an adversary attempts to identify which tools, services, plugins, connectors, or helper components exist in a target environment—including their versions and configurations.
 The goal is to understand the capabilities exposed by the environment (e.g., code execution helpers, file access APIs, external connectors) to identify potential follow-on attack opportunities such as misconfigured services, unpatched versions, or weak authentication.

+---

 ## How It Works

 1. **Reconnaissance / Footprinting**
-   - Attacker identifies public or semi-public MCP surfaces: web UIs, chatbot endpoints, API gateways, SDKs, sample clients, developer consoles, or third-party integrations.
+   - Attacker identifies public or semi-public surfaces: web UIs, chatbot endpoints, API gateways, SDKs, sample clients, developer consoles, or third-party integrations.
    - Metadata collection via public documentation, SDK examples, API spec URLs, JS bundles, and HTML/JS comments.

    **Defender indicators:** unusual downloads of API docs or SDK files, access to developer-only pages, requests to manifest-like URLs.